Links on Android Authority may earn us a commission. Learn more.

 - LG V50 ThinQ 6GB of RAM, 128GB of storage: $999

-Update October 21: The phone is now more widely available and the full retail price has dropped $150.
+Update December 20: The phone is now available nationwide and the full retail price has dropped $150.
 Moreover, Sprint’s 5G network has expanded quite a bit since launch.
 Bottom line, device makes much more sense as a purchase now.
 In fact, it’s one of the cheaper 5G handsets available at the moment — as long as you’re a Sprint customer.

 At launch, Sprint sold the LG V50 ThinQ only in the markets where its 5G service is available.
 This has since changed.
 The phone is now available to Sprint customers nationwide.
 That’s good news for LG and good news for people who like LG’s V-series phones.